-The ice cream from the creamery in the Keeter Center at the College of the Ozarks is so fresh you can see the cows it came from outside in the pasture!
+Located at the College of the Ozarks, the ice cream from the creamery at the Keeter Center is so fresh you can see the cows it came from just outside in the pasture!
 Part of the college's “Hard Work U” student work program, the creamery's ice cream is made farm-fresh from the campus dairy.
 Students then pasteurize, bottle and deliver it to the Keeter Center, where natural ingredients are combined to create delicious flavors such as vanilla custard, chocolate and the very popular salted caramel.

 Tucked away in the Grand Village Shops, Sugar Leaf Bakery, Cafe & Espresso offers a delicious assortment of baked goods, sandwiches, salads, specialty coffee and more.
-Fruit cobblers, giant cookies, made-from-scratch hot chocolate and glacier marshmallows are just a few of the bakery's top sellers.
-This cozy spot is the perfect place to rest your feet after a long morning or afternoon of fun in Branson.
+Fruit cobblers, giant cookies, made-from-scratch hot chocolate with glacier marshmallows are just a few of the bakery's top sellers.
+This cozy spot is the perfect place for a cute date or an afternoon of fun with the girls in Branson.

 Looking for nighttime entertainment?
 Branson has several venues with plenty of fun to fill an evening.
 Near the Branson Landing, Waxy O'Shea's Irish Pub & Restaurant is a great late-night stop for enjoying drinks and live music.

-Vintage Paris, a quaint cafe in Hollister (just a few miles south of Branson) is a popular hangout spot for the locals.
-They serve handcrafted espresso beverages into the evening.
-Vintage Paris also features a large selection of fine wines, craft beer, cigars and scrumptious pastries.
-Experience an evening on the cafe's string-lit porch, or stay cozy inside and enjoy performances from local musicians.
+Vintage Paris, a quaint, cozy, locally-owned cafe in Hollister (just a few miles south of Branson) is a popular hangout spot for the locals.
+They serve handcrafted espresso beverages late into the night and feature a large selection of fine wines, craft beer, cigars and scrumptious pastries.
+Experience an evening on the cafe's string-lit porch or stay inside and admire their vintage and eccentric aesthetic.

 Andy B's Bowl Social at the Branson Landing is a perfect experience for evening fun with friends or family.
-Live it up with bowling, arcade games, private karaoke rooms, virtual reality games, escape rooms and more.
+Live it up with bowling, arcade games, private karaoke rooms, virtual reality, escape rooms and more.
 Andy B's full restaurant and bar will keep you fueled for the evening.